WindowsCmd/Windowscmd/README.md

 - ⚡ Fun fact: ...
 -->

-I am Windows i love to program.
-I'm a C#, NodeJs, C, C++, Python developer.
+Hello!
+I'm Windows, a C#, NodeJs, C, C++, Python developer.
 If you are look to get in touch with me do so through my email: windows@valvesoftware.ca

 ```js